Who started the Transporter?

 Do you allow pets?

 We do have customers who travel with their pets.
-Most are of a smaller breed (the pet, not the customer) and sit in the lap of its owner.
-If you have larger pets that shed we will likely ask that a carrier be used since drivers may not have time to vacuum the vehicle prior to their next pickup.
+The more, the merrier!
+Most are of a smaller breed (the pet, not the customer) and will often sit in a parent's lap.
+If you have larger pets that shed, we may ask that a carrier be used since the driver may not have sufficient time to vacuum the vehicle before heading to the next pickup.

 Do you have any sedans, limos or SUVs?

 We presently operate 4 Toyota Sienna minivans.
 We are not a limo service with partitioned vehicles.
-The sedans were removed from our fleet a few years back when families traveling to resort destinations such as Bald Head Island, Holden Beach, Ocean Isle Beach and Topsail Island were growing fast and bringing plenty of luggage.
-We found that most SUVs could not accommodate these families and the Toyota Sienna minivan was the optimal choice for long-haul situations.
+The sedans were removed from our fleet years ago when families traveling to resort destinations such as Bald Head Island, Holden Beach, Ocean Isle Beach, and Topsail Island were growing fast and bringing plenty of luggage.
+We found that most SUVs could not accommodate these families, and the Toyota Sienna minivan was optimal for long-haul situations.

-What made you join the Better Business Bureau?
+What made you decide to join the Better Business Bureau?

 Many customers say they reserved with The Transporter because of the abundance of positive Google, Yelp, and Facebook reviews (we could always use more if you have a minute) and our accredited A+ rating with the Better Business Bureau.
 The BBB called in 2017 asking us to join when they became aware of what we already knew --- the Greater Wilmington Region lacked quality transportation.
 Many Yellow Page and Google listings, as well as local business and travel websites, were and still are for companies long gone.
 The BBB believed that our industry could do a much better job in our market and asked The Transporter to join since we had been providing quality transportation here since 2006.